Dorivika/GodSpeed/readme.md

 - **UDP Socket**: Send and receive datagrams with ease.
 - **Event-Driven Architecture**: Efficiently manage events and I/O operations.
 - **Multi-threading Support**: Built-in support for handling multiple clients concurrently.
-- **Extensibility**: Add features like TLS for secure communication.

 ## Requirements
 - C++17 or later
 - CMake (3.15 or later)
-- Optional:
-  - Boost.Asio or standalone Asio for advanced networking features
-  - OpenSSL for TLS support
-  - Google Test for unit testing

 ## Building the Project
 1. Clone the repository: